DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 HPV vaccines are available to prevent anogenital warts.
-Anecdotally, these have been reported to result in the clearance of non-genital warts in some people.
+Anecdotally, these have been reported to result in the clearance of non-genital warts in some people without definite evidence that the vaccine is the cause of remission.
 In New Zealand, 12-year-old girls and boys are vaccinated against nine strains of HPV.

 No treatment is universally effective at eradicating viral warts.
 In children, even without treatment, 50% of warts disappear within six months, and 90% are gone in 2 years.
 They are more persistent in adults, but they clear up eventually.
-They are likely to recur in patients that are immune suppressed, eg, organ transplant recipients.
+They are likely to recur in patients that are immune suppressed, for example, organ transplant recipients.
 Recurrence is more frequent in tobacco smokers.